Norse funeral: Grave goods

 It was common to leave gifts with the deceased.
 Both men and women received grave goods, even if the corpse was to be burnt on a pyre.
 A Norseman could also be buried with a loved one or house thrall, or cremated together on a funeral pyre.
 The amount and the value of the goods depended on which social group the dead person came from.
 It was important to bury the dead in the right way so that he could join the afterlife with the same social standing that he had had in life, and to avoid becoming a homeless soul that wandered eternally.
 The grave goods had to be subjected to the same treatment as the body, if they were to accompany the dead person to the afterlife.
 If a person were immolated, then the grave goods had to be burnt as well, and if the deceased was to be interred, the objects were interred together with him.

 The usual grave for a thrall was probably not much more than a hole in the ground.
 He was probably buried in such a way as to ensure both that he did not return to haunt his masters and that he could be of use to his masters after they died.
 Slaves were sometimes sacrificed to be useful in the next life.
 A free man was usually given weapons and equipment for riding.
 An artisan, such as a blacksmith, could receive his entire set of tools.
 Women were provided with their jewelry and often with tools for female and household activities.
 The most sumptuous Viking funeral discovered so far is the Oseberg Ship burial, which was for a woman (probably a queen or a priestess) who lived in the 9th century.
 These grave goods not only symbolized status, but also represented key moments or successes within the individuals life.
 Specific quantities of weapons like arrows could signify the extent of one's military prowess.

 Some researchers have also proposed that grave goods served a practical social function within viking society.
 In the absence of rigid inheritance customs, or developed financial markets, the burial of grave goods may have served to mitigate potential intrafamilial inheritance conflicts.
 This has been offered to explain the predominance of illiquid assets in viking burials, as well the regional variation in grave contents.

-The scope of grave goods varied throughout the viking diaspora, signifying the adaptability of viking funeral practices as they were influenced by these new cultures.
-While some factors such as animal themed ornamentation amongst jewelry and relics remained universal throughout the viking diaspora, some objects varied because of differing cultural influences, a common example being the integration of Christian iconography such as crosses in jewelry.
+The scope of grave goods varied throughout the Germanic tribes, signifying the adaptability of Germanic funeral practices as they were influenced by these new cultures.
+While some factors such as animal themed ornamentation amongst jewelry and relics remained universal throughout the Germanic tribes, some objects varied because of differing cultural influences, a common example being the integration of Christian iconography such as crosses in jewelry.